 Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module covers the importance of a rigorous and systematic approach to searching for studies.
-In this module you will learn how to plan and design a search, choose sources for identifying published and unpublished studies, and how to manage and report the process.
+In this module you will learn how to collaborate with a librarian or information specialist to design a search, choose sources for identifying published and unpublished studies and to manage and report the process.

 What you can expect to learn (learning outcomes)

-- Identify the key sources to search when conducting a Cochrane Review
+- Identify the key sources to search when conducting a Cochrane Intervention Review

 - Suggest concepts and terms to be used in a search strategy

 - Identify the elements of the search process that need to be documented and reported